-- (d) Official Document or Act.
-In pleading an official document or official act it is sufficient to aver that the document was issued or the act done in compliance with law. - (e) Judgment.
-In pleading a judgment or decision of a domestic or foreign court, judicial, or quasi-judicial tribunal, or of a board or officer, it is sufficient to aver the judgment or decision without setting forth matter showing jurisdiction to render it. - (f) Time and Place.
-For the purpose of testing the sufficiency of a pleading, averments of time and place are material and shall be considered like all other averments of material matter. - (g) Special Damage.
-When items of special damage are claimed, they shall be specifically stated. - 10.
-Form of Pleadings. (a) Caption; Names of Parties.
+- (a) Caption; Names of Parties.
 Every pleading shall contain a caption setting forth the name of the court, the county, the title of the action, the file number, and a designation as in Rule 7(a).
 In the complaint the title of the action shall include the names of all the parties, but in other pleadings it is sufficient to state the name of the first party on each side with an appropriate indication of other parties. - (b) Paragraphs; Separate Statements.
 All averments of claim or defense shall be made in numbered paragraphs, the contents of each of which shall be limited as far as practicable to a statement of a single set of circumstances; and a paragraph may be referred to by number in all succeeding pleadings.
 Each claim founded upon a separate transaction or occurrence and each defense other than denials shall be stated in a separate count or defense whenever a separation facilitates the clear presentation of the matters set forth. - (c) Adoption by Reference; Exhibits.
 Statements in a pleading may be adopted by reference in a different part of the same pleading or in another pleading or in any motion.
-A copy of any written instrument which is an exhibit to a pleading is a part thereof for all purposes. - 11.
-Signing of Pleadings, Motions, and Other Papers; Sanctions.
+A copy of any written instrument which is an exhibit to a pleading is a part thereof for all purposes.

+Rule 11.
+Signing of Pleadings, Motions, and Other Papers; Sanctions

 In accordance with Art.
-X, Rule 7 of the Rhode Island Supreme Court Rules Governing Electronic Filing, every pleading, written motion, and other paper of a party represented by an attorney shall be personally signed by at least one (1) attorney of record in the attorney's individual name and shall state the attorney's address, email address, bar number, and telephone number.
-An attorney, however, need not sign answers to interrogatories or objections to requests for admission which have been signed by a party.
-A self-represented litigant shall personally sign the pleading, motion, or other paper and state the self-represented litigant's address, email address (if electing to utilize the EFS), and telephone number.
+X, Rule 7 of the Rhode Island Supreme Court Rules Governing Electronic Filing, Eevery pleading, written motion, and other paper of a party represented by an attorney shall be personally signed by at least one (1) attorney of record in the attorney's individual name and shall state the attorney's, whose address, email address, bar number, and telephone number shall be stated.
+An attorney, however, need not sign answers to interrogatories nor objections to requests for admission which have been signed by a party.
+A self-represented litigant party who is not represented by an attorney shall personally sign the party's pleading, motion, or other paper and state the self-represented litigant's the party's address, email address (if electing to utilize the EFS), and telephone number.